-Using Gaussian09 to Perform Quantum Mechanics Calculations.
+Compatible Software to Perform Quantum Mechanics Calculations.
 Geometry Optimization is the first section that requires performing a quantum mechanics calculation.
-As described in the introduction, ffTK currently only supports use of the Gaussian09 software package, which will be used to generate the target data that guides each optimization.
-It is assumed that the user has access to this package on their own computing resources, and is familiar with running Gaussian jobs. ffTK does not perform these calculations for you, nor can TCBG provide users with access to this commercial software package.
+As described in the introduction, ffTK currently supports Gaussian09 and ORCA software packages to generate the target data that guides each optimization.
+It is assumed that the user has access to at least one of these packages on their own computing resources, and is familiar with running QM jobs with them. ffTK does not perform these calculations for you, nor can TCBG provide users with access to these software packages.
 For the purposes of this tutorial, however, we will provide examples of input and output files for the QM calculations that are required to parameterize ethanol.